 We have built a home on private land in the area that we both grew up in.
 It is built out of low impact, natural and recycled materials.
 In building the house we have not caused any negative effects on the surrounding area or its population, we have simply created shelter as is our human right.
 We understand that the planning system is there for a reason, however we feel that big steps need to be taken in order to make low impact living more achievable and accessible to the population.

-Do you think Charlie and Megan should be able to keep their home?
-You can help by signing the petition at change.org and by visiting the Pembrokeshire County Council Facebook page to share your support of sustainable home building and of Charlie and Megan’s retrospective permit.
+You can read more about this story at permaculture.co.uk, and see the original article and video about how the home was built.
 Hopefully the growing media attention will help other councils move forward in support of this type of structure and people who want to live and build sustainably.